-Q10 How do you work with other professionals?
+Q9 How do you work with other professionals?

 We are keen to work with other professionals so that we have the best advice on how to support the children in our school.
-This includes regular support from our Educational Psychologist, Paula Hopkins, and our Speech and Language Therapist, Hannah Litchfield.
+This includes regular support from our Educational Psychologist and our Speech and Language Therapist.
 They provide support by observing children, meeting parents, and providing advice, resources and training.
 They can also link us with other professionals, such as paediatricians, if necessary.
 We work with a wide range of other professionals, some of which include: Autism Outreach, the STS learning team, school nurse, dyslexia/dyscalculia assessor, Oakfield behaviour support and SENA.

-Q11 What training have you/your staff had in SEND?
+Q10 What training have you/your staff had in SEND?

-The SENDCo and headteacher have completed the National Award for SEN Coordination.
+The Headteacher has completed the National Award for SEN Coordination and the SENDCo is currently completing this training.
 There are different ways that training is accessed in our school-sometimes on a whole-school basis and sometimes with specific adults being trained.
-Recent whole-school training in the last 2 years has included Tier 1 Autism training provided by Autism Outreach, attachment awareness training provided by the Virtual School, emotion-coaching provided by our EP service and dyslexia training from Charlie Pitt-Miller, our dyslexia assessor.
+Recent whole-school training has included Colourful Semantics, Zones of Regulation and Tier 1 Autism training provided by Autism Outreach.
+We have had attachment awareness training provided by the Virtual School, emotion-coaching provided by our EP service and dyslexia training from Charlie Pitt-Miller, our dyslexia assessor.
 We have staff who are trained ELSAs, Forest School leaders and LSAs have been trained to deliver certain interventions such as Switch-On Reading and Writing and precision teaching.
 There is regular in-house training and staff meetings on certain aspects of SEN so that we all keep up to date with children's needs and local guidance.

-Q12 How will you adapt play opportunities for my child?
+Q11 How will you adapt play opportunities for my child?

 Play times can be a worrying time for some children.
-We have a lunchtime club where some children have their lunch with our ELSA, which breaks up the lunch hour into a more manageable chunk for them.
+Nurture Lunch, where some children have their lunch with our ELSA, breaks up the lunch hour into a more manageable chunk for them.
 Dinner supervisors have taken part in training to help them supervise and play with the children at lunchtime.
 We pass on relevant information and strategies to dinner supervisors so they can support children with their play.
-We have play apparatus (e.g. balls, skipping ropes etc.) available at lunchtime to make play interesting for the children.
+We have play equipment (e.g. balls, skipping ropes etc.) and two new play apparatus available at lunchtime to make play interesting for the children.
 This year, we will be starting to train some children to be wellbeing officers so that they can further support their peers at playtimes.

-Q13 How will you get ready for my child going to his/her new room/school/upper school?
+Q12 How will you get ready for my child going to his/her new room/school/upper school?

 In the Summer term, we have a thorough handover between teachers so that they have all the relevant information about their new class.
-In usual (non-Coronavirus) circumstances, children have a transition day with their teacher so they can spend time getting to know each other and having some fun together.
+Before the end of the summer term, children have a transition day with their teacher so they can spend time getting to know each other and having some fun together.
 Some children have found it useful to take home photos of their new teacher and classroom and some basic information about class routines so they can refer to these with their parents.
 When moving to a new school, we liaise with parents and staff at the new school to ensure a smooth transition.
 This includes sharing all important information so that the new school has a good picture of the child's needs before they start.
 Regarding secondary schools, we have previously arranged appointments for parents and their child to look around schools of interest to them.
 Our school staff have accompanied them on visits if they have requested this.

-Q14 How will you and I know how my child is doing and how will you help me to support my child's learning?
+Q13 How will you and I know how my child is doing and how will you help me to support my child's learning?